Store Hours

 Lawn Repair and Patching

-Scorched, or burnt, grass has an oddly shaped discolored spot that looks yellow.
-It happens when metal or plastic sits on the grass and bakes in the sunlight or a reflective surface shines continuously on your lawn.
-You'll discover it once you disturb something sitting out in the yard, like a trash can or garden hose.
-Car windows or mirrors can also scorch grass when the sun angle is just right.
+Burnt, or scorched, grass has an oddly shaped discoloration that looks yellow.
+It happens when plastic or metal sits on the grass and bakes in the sunlight, or a reflective surface shines continuously on your lawn.
+You'll discover it once you move something sitting out in the yard, like a sprinkler.
+Mirrors or car windows can also scorch grass when the sun angle is just right.

-Also, check for damaged areas on the bushes, trees, and shrubs.
-Pests can wreak havoc on your greenery if you don't catch them in time.
-Look for leaves full of holes, a network of raised lines on tree bark, or spots on bark or leaves.
-When your leaves look like lace, insects or caterpillars are eating them.
+Look for leaves full of holes, spots on leaves or bark, or strange raised scars on the bark that look like artistic decoration.
+When your leaves look like lace, something is eating them.
 Spots may indicate a number of issues ranging from bugs to fungus.
-Those scar-like lines on tree bark could mean your tree is infected with borers, an insect that lays eggs inside the bark and then burrows out after it hatches.
-Any of these issues should be researched and cared for as soon as possible, as a severe case may kill part or all of your bushes or trees.
+Those scar-like lines on tree bark could mean your tree is infected with borers, which are insects that lay eggs inside the bark and then burrow out after they hatch.
+Research and care for any of these issues as soon as possible, as they may end the life of your tree.

 Vines as Decorative Shade

-Set up vines to climb an arched arbor or trellis to provide both shade and beauty.
-Go with native vines to attract bees, butterflies, and other pollinators.
-Grape vines are a classic choice, but they take time to mature, so you'll enjoy dappled shade but no grapes for a few years.
-Remember to match your vine plants to how much sun you receive, as some like full sun and others don't.
-As a bonus, many vines put out sweet-smelling flowers, so you can enjoy a delightful fragrance in the cool shade.
+Plant vines near an arched arbor or trellis so they'll climb it and give you both beauty and shade.
+Choose vine plants that are native to your area to attract pollinators.
+Grape vines are a classic choice, but they take time to mature, so you'll have shade without grapes for a few years.
+Remember to match your vine plants to the amount of sunlight you receive, as not all of them thrive in full sun.
+As a bonus, many vines put out sweet-smelling flowers, so you can enjoy a delightful fragrance as you cool off in the shade.

-No matter if your perfect summer includes gardening, relaxing, grilling, or finishing those outdoor DIY projects, we've got you covered.
-Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
-Shop online at your leisure, on our app anywhere you like, or in the aisles of your Eastlake store.
+No matter if your perfect summer includes grilling, gardening, relaxing, or finishing those outdoor DIY projects, we've got everything to keep you covered.
+Make the most of these long evenings and early mornings to enjoy all the season has to offer.
+Shop online, on our app anywhere you like, or in the aisles of your Eastlake nursery.

 725 Plz Court